codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 - Fix the bug in the client
 - Add **DELETE** functionality on both the server and client
   - The client app has a "Delete Button" that is there but is not wired up.
 Wire it up.
-- Change the styling of the items list.
+- Change the styling of the items list

 ### The API Server